learn-co-curriculum/dsc-quiz-importing-stats-analysis/README.md

+?: Question 4

-?: What is the output of this code?
+What is the output of this code?

 ```python